nachocaru/xaprb.com/content/blog/2007-03-25-introducing-mysql-table-maintainer.md

   <a href="http://code.google.com/p/maatkit">Download MySQL Table Maintainer</a>
 </p>

 MySQL Table Maintainer is a new utility to help you run table maintenance commands (ANALYZE, CHECK, OPTIMIZE, REPAIR) on your MySQL tables.
-It&#8217;s part of the MySQL toolkit.
+It's part of the MySQL toolkit.

 ### Overview

 This tool is designed to help you run maintenance commands on your MySQL tables.
 There is a MySQL-provided tool ([myisamchk][1]) that fills some of the same purposes, but there are important advantages to doing it with SQL commands instead.
-Unlike using myisamchk, you don&#8217;t have to ensure this tool has exclusive access to the tables!
+Unlike using myisamchk, you don't have to ensure this tool has exclusive access to the tables!
 Plus, MySQL Table Maintainer gives you lots of options, such as the ability to

 *   Check first, then repair if anything is wrong
 *   Check tables before optimizing them, and skip if they have problems
 *   Do tables based on storage engine, size, age, time since last checking/optimizing etc&#8230; am I missing anything?
-*   Compact repeated output, and add table status information to help you understand what&#8217;s happening
+*   Compact repeated output, and add table status information to help you understand what's happening
 *   Prevent or allow the statements to go into the binlog so they get executed on slave servers
-*   Do (or don&#8217;t do) views as well
+*   Do (or don't do) views as well

-Here&#8217;s sample output:
+Here's sample output:

 <pre>$ mysql-table-maintainer -ac
 DATABASE TABLE                   ENGINE    SIZE   ROWS OP       TYPE     CNT TIME MSG